keithwill/TrieHard/README.md

 # Typical Alternatives to Tries

-The most common alternative for implementing a prefix lookup is a naïve enumeration over a list.
+The most common alternative for implementing a prefix lookup is a naï¿½ve enumeration over a list.
 Typically this could be done with a LINQ Where query passing in a lambda to check if each key element StartsWith a given search text.
 This can perform well for smaller collections, but quickly becomes a hindrance with millions of items.